-Behavior Intervention Plan (BIP): The Behavioral Intervention Plan (BIP) is a plan that is based on the results of a Functional Behavioral Assessment (FBA) to address problem behavior.
-At a minimum, the BIP will include a description of the problem behavior, global and specific hypotheses as to why the problem behavior occurs, and intervention strategies to address the problem behavior.
+Behavior Intervention Plan (BIP): The Behavioral Intervention Plan (BIP) is a plan that is based on the results of a Functional Behavioral Assessment (FBA) to address challenging behavior.
+At a minimum, the BIP will include a description of the challenging behavior, global and specific hypotheses as to why the challenging behavior occurs, and intervention strategies to address the challenging behavior.

 Bilingual Evaluation: A bilingual evaluation is an evaluation conducted in both English and a child's home or native language.